A Horncastle business owner has thanked the community for rallying behind him after a theft from J Kemp and Son, in North Street.

 “The people of Horncastle have been very supportive.”

 Mr Boucher is now looking to install CCTV cameras.

 On the Horncastle Community Page on Facebook, Clare Halligan-Hoad said: “It’s so unfair!
 They’re just a small family business giving a great service.”

 Sue Wolter said: “Hope Geoff is ok!
 Fantastic shop, he must keep up the good work he does.”

 Susan Bell said: “Hope you are okay Geoff, we are all behind you.”

-Following a theft from the shop in February, businesses, customers and the Horncastle community staged a donation appeal which saw £250 raised to replace cash which was taken.
+Following the theft, businesses, customers and the Horncastle community staged a donation appeal which saw £250 raised to replace cash which was taken.

-•Police have issued an appeal for information after yesterday’s incident and say they are looking for a rough-looking white male, around 6ft, wearing a blue hooded top.
+•Police have issued an appeal for information after the latest incident and say they are looking for a rough-looking white male, around 6ft, wearing a blue hooded top.